MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

    - Install any additional software on the VM

-   - To customize the permissions of the pipeline agent user, you can create a user named 'AzDevOps', and grant that user the permissions you require.
+   - To customize the permissions of the pipeline agent user, you can create a user named `AzDevOps`, and grant that user the permissions you require.
 This user will be created by the scaleset agent startup script if it does not already exist.

    - Reboot the VM when finished with customizations